mootools/mootools-core/Docs/Types/String.md

 String method: hexToRgb {#String:hexToRgb}
 -----------------------------------

-Converts a hexadecimal colour value to RGB.
-Input string must be in one of the following hexadecimal colour formats (with or without the hash).
+Converts a hexadecimal color value to RGB.
+Input string must be in one of the following hexadecimal color formats (with or without the hash).
 '#ffffff', #fff', 'ffffff', or 'fff'

 ### Syntax: